ivnempty/WorkNote/README.md

+There are static html pages in this repository.
-This is a static html pages, please visit it from https://ivnempty.github.com/WorkNote
+For better experience, please visit it from https://ivnempty.github.com/WorkNote